salesforce/lwc-rfcs/text/0000-ssr-stylesheet-deduplication.md

 # Unresolved questions

 How can we future-proof this API against potential new browser APIs?
-We may need to have a [sophisticated fallback strategy](https://github.com/whatwg/html/issues/10673#issuecomment-2453512552) which may involve rendering not just a `<link>` but also a new attribute in the `<template shadowrootmode>`.
+We may need to have a [sophisticated fallback strategy](https://github.com/whatwg/html/issues/10673#issuecomment-2453512552) which could involve rendering not just a `<link>` but also a new attribute in the `<template shadowrootmode>`.